abingham/traad/README.rst

 `rope <http://rope.sourceforge.net/>`_ Python refactory library.
 It involves two basic components:

- 1. An XMLRPC server exposing the rope API, and
+ 1. A HTTP server exposing the rope API via JSON, and
  2. Client libraries (currently just emacs lisp) for talking to the server